Sea Patrol UK

-Sea Patrol UK was a British television documentary which followed the men and women who keep the English channel open for shipping.
+Sea Patrol UK is a British television documentary which followed the men and women who keep the English channel open for shipping.
 The series was produced by Wall To Wall productions in association with the National Geographic Channel.

 Premise

 The series followed personnel from numerous agencies (including the Royal Navy, Royal National Lifeboat Institution, Royal Air Force, Customs, and the Coast Guard) with responsibility for monitoring, investigating, and protecting the English Channel.